Have you heard of Intermittent fasting?

 How to do intermittent fasting for weight loss?

-I’d recommend starting with 2 meals per day – one around midday and one in the evening.
-Try doing an 18 hour fast, so for example you could eat your meals between 12-6pm and then the rest of the time you don’t eat.
+To get the benefits of intermittent fasting, I’d recommend starting with 2 meals per day – one around midday and one in the evening.
+Try doing an 18 hour fast, so, for example, you could eat your meals between 12-6pm and then the rest of the time you don’t eat.

 For men i’d give yourself a calorie target of 2,000-2,500 calories per day and for women 1,500-2,000 calories.
 Use the app MyFitness Pal and track the food you consume.